aridjayarecipes/cutesrecipes.web.app/content/post/2505-how-to-prepare-homemade-healthy-spinach-and-beet-soup.md

 - "1/2 tsp Lemon juice"
 - "1 amla"
 recipeinstructions:
-- "Take 100 gram spinach n half chop bit,ambala n haldar n crush it in mixture we'll.take water in it"
+- "Take 100 gram spinach n half chop bit,ambala n haldar n crush it in mixture we&#39;ll.take water in it"
 - "Than put salt,chaat masala n half lemon Juice in it.mix well n pure in glass"
 categories:
 - Recipe